Written by The Shrtlst Team

 Nowadays, Fremont Street may look totally different, but that feral and raunchy spirit absolutely remains.
 Trust us when we say that Fremont Street is the weird area of Vegas in the most loving way possible.
 Street performers line the walkway underneath the massive LED canopy with breakdancers, musicians, and artists showing off their skills.
 Alongside these talented individuals, there are nightmarish variations of masked cartoon characters, men dressed like giant babies, and plenty of scantily clad ‘showgirls’ charging a pretty penny for a photo.
 This area is called the Fremont Street Experience, which aside from the street performers and the canopy, also offers free concerts, the SlotZilla Zipline, and plenty of special events throughout the year.

 If you're looking for a glimpse into the old-school style of Las Vegas, there are a few places you can find it in spades.
-The first is The Mob Museum, built in the old courthouse at the end of Fremont Street this unique educational spot breaks down the history of the mob through a variety of interactive exhibits that border on the brutal like the bullet-filled wall from the St. Valentine's Day Massacre.
+The first is Oscar's Steakhouse which is named after the beloved former mayor of Las Vegas Oscar Goodman.
 For a look into the glitzier side of Sin City, look no further than the gorgeous Neon Museum.
 This Las Vegas must-see is home to many of the retired signs from the classic days of Las Vegas that are brought back to life every night in all of their vivid, glowing glory.

 If you go across the street into Fremont East, you’ll see where the locals like to go for a night out on the town.
 The bars and restaurants here are mostly locally owned and feature some seriously killer restaurants and bars ranging from the divey to the trendy, each with its own unique vibe.
 There’s also Container Park, an enclosed mall made from shipping containers with a massive fire-breathing praying mantis guarding the entrance.
 It's a fun daytime hangout spot with shopping, dining, and even a treehouse playground for the kiddos that becomes 21+ after 9 pm.
 And yes, adults are allowed on the playground at night.